Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How does excess liability insurance work?

-For example if you have a general liability insurance policy with a per-occurrence limit of $1 million.
-You also have an excess liability insurance policy with another $1 million in coverage.
-You would have a total of $2 million in general liability coverage.
+To understand excess insurance in practice, consider this scenario: You have a general liability insurance policy with a per-occurrence limit of $1 million, plus an excess liability insurance policy providing another $1 million in coverage.
+Together, you have a total of $2 million in general liability protection.

 Do you need excess liability insurance?

-Consider your company’s business insurance risks and optimal coverage amounts when deciding whether to opt for excess liability insurance.
-It is there to protect you in rare instances where your general liability insurance policy isn’t enough.
+Consider your company’s business insurance risks and coverage needs when deciding whether to opt for excess liability insurance.
+Understanding what excess insurance means for your specific situation is key — it exists to protect you in those rare but financially devastating scenarios where your general liability policy simply isn’t enough.

 Ask yourself the following questions about your company’s coverage: